std::vector

 We can modify objects in a std::vector

-as usual.
-We can replace the object using the assignment operator, =
+in the usual ways.
+We can replace the object at a given index using the assignment operator, =

 :